Nerwyn/service-call-tile-feature/README.md

 All fields at the entry level and lower support nunjucks templating.
 Nunjucks is a templating engine for JavaScript, which is heavily based on the jinja2 templating engine which Home Assistant uses.
 While the syntax of nunjucks and jinja2 is almost identical, you may find the [nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) useful.
 Please see the [ha-nunjucks](https://github.com/Nerwyn/ha-nunjucks) repository for a list of available functions.
 If you want additional functions to be added, please make a feature request on that repository, not this one.

+You can include the current value of a tile feature and it's units by using the variables `VALUE` and `UNIT` in a label template.

 ## Actions

 There are three ways to trigger an action - tap, double tap, and hold.
 Buttons and selector options support all three, and sliders support just tap actions.
 Defining a double tap action that is not `none` introduces a 200ms delay to single tap actions.